anviaan/Record-Days-Survived/README.md

 However, you must not let your guard down, as a single mistake or a bad choice could result in your death.
 Don't worry, though, if that happens, you won't lose all your progress.
 On the contrary, upon dying, the mod will display a message showing your record of days lived before the fateful event, encouraging you to surpass yourself and reach new survival milestones.

-Furthermore, with the command `record_day`, you can see how many days have elapsed and what your record is for surviving days.
+Furthermore, with the command `record_report`, you can see how many days have elapsed and what your record is for surviving days.

 Get ready to live a unique and thrilling experience with 'Record Days Survived.'
 Do you have what it takes to face the days and become a master of survival?
 Prove it and start your adventure right now!